iain-mc/sqlchallenge/README.md

 If you do not have Python Flask installed, either install it using your preferred method or do the following:

-Install Python Virtualenv
+Install Python Virtualenv:

 `sudo apt-get install python virtual-env`

-Create and and enter the virutalenv
+Create and and enter the virutalenv:

 `virtualenv venv`